 Stormwater planter boxes are similar to other bioretention systems as they have a layer of gravel, soil media, and vegetation.
-However, they can be used adjacent to a building or structure to capture rooftop runoff.
+They are often used adjacent to a building or structure to capture rooftop runoff.

-Image of a planter box (bottom).
+Image of a planter box (bottom)